-These services are not to be confused with maintenance services that would include the yearly replacement of gaskets on all types of watches and certified testing for water resistance.
+These services are not to be confused with maintenance services that would include the annual replacement of gaskets on all types of watches, and certified testing for water resistance.

-Usually quartz watches are not affected by magnetism.
-Analogue watches use a tiny electric motor to turn the hands and can be affected by powerful magnetism.
+As a general rule of thumb quartz watches are not affected by magnetism, but analogue watches use a tiny electric motor to turn the hands and can therefore be affected by powerful magnetic fields.